kingluo/lua-resty-inspect/README.md

 The `info` is a hash table which contains below keys:

-* finfo: `debug.getinfo(level, "nSlf")`
+* `finfo`: `debug.getinfo(level, "nSlf")`
-* uv: upvalues hash table
+* `uv`: upvalues hash table
-* vals: local variables hash table
+* `vals`: local variables hash table

 ### require("resty.inspect.dbg").unset_hook(file, line)

-unset the specific breakpint.
+remove the specific breakpoint.

 ### require("resty.inspect").init(delay, file)

-Setup a timer (in `delay` interval second) to monitor specific `file` to setup the needed breakpints.
-You could modify that file to configure breakpionts on-fly.
-Delete that file would unset all breakpints.
+Setup a timer (in `delay` interval, in seconds) to monitor specific `file` to setup the needed breakpoints.
+You could modify that file to configure breakpoints on-the-fly.
+Delete that file would unset all breakpoints.
 It's recommanded to use soft link file trick.

 ### require("resty.inspect").destroy()